CiaraWhipp/Project2/README.md

 `global_subjectivity`,`global_sentiment_polarity`, `title_subjectivity`,
 and `title_sentiment_polarity`.
-Classification trees require the tuning parameter **cp**. `trainControl` is used to determine the “best” **cp** value for this model.
+Classification trees require the tuning parameter **cp**. `trainControl` is used to determine the “best” **cp** value for this model (cp=0.001 is used).
 The `preProcess` agrument standardizes the variables.

 ``` r
 trCtrl <- trainControl(method="repeatedcv", number=10, repeats=3)